AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 ## Prerequisites
 This script has only been tested on Windows 10(x64), using zotero 5 and Scrivener 1 for windows.
 Will test with Scrivener 3 when released later in 2018.
 It runs off of powershell, which comes with all modern Windows machines.

-This script also requires that you install autolt (see link below).
+This script also requires the Autoit cmdlet functions.
 This is to get around a Zotero bug in which the picker does not always appear on top when first called - unfortunately none of the in-built powershell commands did the trick.
-I will probably remove these elements in the future if this Zotero bug is fixed.
+For ease of use, I have included them in the zipped folder.
+If you prefer, however, you can move them to a folder in the directory C:\Program Files (x86)\WindowsPowerShell\Modules\ - this is however, not necessary.

 ## Instructions
 1. Install the [RTF/ODT plugin for zotero](https://zotero-odf-scan.github.io/zotero-odf-scan/).

 2. Install the [Better BibTeX plugin](https://retorque.re/zotero-better-bibtex/installation/)

-3. Install [Autolt](https://www.autoitscript.com/site/autoit/downloads/).
-As this script only requires the Cmdlet functions this installs, you might prefer to do a manual install, by [grabing the necessary files](https://www.autoitconsulting.com/site/scripting/autoit-cmdlets-for-windows-powershell/) and placing them in the the directory C:\Program Files (x86)\WindowsPowerShell\Modules\AutoItX, so that you don't install the extras that come with the installer.
-For the easiest route, however, just grab the full installer from the first link.

 3. Download the **zotpick.7z file** from this website.